shriyakaram/shriyakaram.github.io/_pages/service.md

 ## Diversity, Equity, and Inclusion

-- Graduate Student Council (January 2024 - present) \
+- Graduate Student Council (GSC) (January 2024 - present) \
 DEI Committee Co-Chair
-TO DO: ADD DESC
+Lead the GSC DEI committee initiatives and events centered around promoting an inclusive environment for underrepresented graduate students at MIT.

 ## Academic service

 - Transportation Research Board Young Members Council-Aviation (June 2023 – January 2024) \
 Program Committee Member
-TO DO: ADD DESC
+Served on the planning committee to develop material and coordinate speakers for a air service development session at the Transportation Research Board Annual Meeting held in January 2024.